IvanZ505/runb-notes/docs/cog-decision/cognitive-architecture.md

 #### Type 2 Processing
 - Deliberate, slow, conscious
+- Perform reasoning and correct mistaken intuiutions.
+- Imagine future possibilities
+- Aide with complex verbal communication.
+- Learn new skills
 - **Only type 2 is** tied to our working memory
 - Instead of System 2

 These terms help to acknowledge that they reflect different  kinds of processing rather than entire systems of processing.

+**Problems:** Does Type 2 processing tend to *correct* Type 1 judgements?
+Perhaps it might *rationalize* Type 1 answers or confabulate reasons?

+---

+### Cluster Problem
+- Do attributes on each side (Type 1 or Type 2 Processes) *always* go together?
+- Are some more fundamental than others.

+---
+*In the early days of the Dual-Processing model:*

+- (Sloman) focused on the *style* of processing: Type 1 → associative, hence quick.
+Type 2 → Rule-based, hence slow.

 ---
 ### Evans and Stranovich (2013)